hydro-jules/fortran-callgraph/README.md

                         default to f90
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        path to directory where to save dot and pdf outputs of the call graphs - default to current working directory -i IGNORE, --ignore IGNORE
+                        path to directory where to save dot and pdf outputs of the call graphs - default to outputs folder -i IGNORE, --ignore IGNORE
                         name(s) of the callee(s) in the algorithm to ignore in the call graph (use double underscore to separate